K-9 Police Force’s Favorite Toy Is Clemco 4-Ply Blast Hose

 Officer Jackson estimates that since he joined the St. Clair Township Police Department six years ago, Noras and his Columbiana County K-9 colleagues have recovered $1 million in drug money from traffickers and captured millions more dollars’ worth of heroin and other narcotics.

-“Since the steel, pottery, and other industries left this part of the country,” Officer Jackson says, “heroin has taken over.
+“Since the steel, pottery, and other industries left this part of the country,” Officer Jackson explains, “heroin has taken over.
 And K-9 units are a great asset for fighting back.”

 On a typical day, Noras and Officer Jackson perform traffic stops, which is when Noras sniffs down vehicles.
 But Officer Jackson recalls one atypical day about six months ago: “I stopped a vehicle for a routine traffic violation.
 After I asked the driver for his ID, I recognized him as a known narcotics dealer.
 At that point, I informed the driver that I was going to my vehicle to get Noras for an open-air sniff of his car.
 After I walked to my vehicle to get Noras—the dealer drove off.”